 Ground-level ozone and other air pollutants can trigger asthma flare-ups.
 But there are steps you can take to minimize your child's exposure.

 Millions of Americans, including many kids, have an allergy.
 Find out how allergies are diagnosed and how to keep them under control.

 Many kids battle allergies year-round, and some can't control their symptoms with medications.
-For them, allergy shots (or allergen immunotherapy) can be beneficial.
+For them, allergy shots (or allergen immunotherapy) can help.

 Allergies don't cause asthma, but kids who have allergies are more likely to get asthma.

 Eczema can be an itchy nuisance and cause scratching that makes the problem worse.
-Fortunately, more than half of the kids who have eczema today will be over it by the time they're teenagers.
+Many kids who have eczema today will be over it by the time they're teens.

 Helping your child manage an egg allergy means reading food labels carefully, being aware of what he or she eats, and carrying the right medicines in case of an allergic reaction.